Skip to Content

 How to Turn Acrylic Paint into Fabric Paint with Shaving Cream And Glue?

-You can mix 2-3 parts shaving foam + 1 part white glue + 1 part of acrylic paint to make a fabric painting paste that you can apply directly on the fabric.
+You can mix 2-3 parts shaving foam + 1 part white glue + 1 part acrylic paint to make a fabric painting paste that you can apply directly on the fabric.

 How to make acrylic paint on fabric washable?